pkozhem/django-project-dev1/readme.md

 <h2>Installation</h2>

 1) Get sure if you have python interpreter on your computer.
-2) Clone this repository into your blank project via console.
+2) Clone this repository into your blank project via console:
     ```
     git clone https://github.com/pkozhem/django-project-dev1.git
     ```
-3) Install Django Framework via console.
+3) Install Django Framework via console:
     ```
     pip install django
     ```
-4) Install all APIs, plugins and libraries, which are registered in requirements.txt via this command
+4) Install all APIs, plugins and libraries, which are registered in requirements.txt via this command:
    ```
     python -m pip install -r requirements.txt
    ```